 An EAP status of "STANDARD NEARLY MET" or "NOT MET" means you are NOT READY at this time to take English and/or math college level courses upon admission to SSU.
-Therefore, you must take the CSU English and/or math placement tests (EPT/ELM) prior to enrollment.
+Therefore, you must participate in the CSU Early Start Program.
 Not being ready for college level courses does not mean you are not eligible to apply and be admitted to SSU.
 If you have met all eligibility requirements, we encourage you to apply.
-Your readiness results are used to determine if you will need remedial courses upon enrollment.
+Your readiness results are used to determine which Math and English courses you will need to take your freshman year.
 A CSU "NOT YET READY" or "NOT READY" status also applies if you received ACT/SAT scores within the ranges listed below:

 ACT: 18 or below, OLD SAT: 450 or below, NEW SAT: 500 or below